Colorado’s music, dance and theater organizations are known for presenting popular masterpieces as well as innovative new works.

 For less traditional fare, Denver’s neighborhoods are rich with visionary performance venues.
-Curious Theater and El Centro Su Teatro can all be counted on to show audiences something original.
+Curious Theatre Company and The Bug Theatre can all be counted on to show audiences something original.
 Theater lovers also head to Boulder each summer for the Colorado Shakespeare Festival on the University of Colorado campus, where outdoor stages offer majestic views.

 The Colorado Ballet also graces the stage at The Ellie, as the opera house is known.
 The dancers delight audiences with a contemporary and time-honored repertoire, including “The Nutcracker” each November and December.
-Denver offers other dance-company experiences too, including Kim Robards Dance, Hanna Kahn Dance Company and Cleo Parker Robinson Dance Studio.
+Denver offers other dance-company experiences, too, including Kim Robards Dance, Hannah Kahn Dance Company and Cleo Parker Robinson Dance Studio.

 West of Denver, the Vail International Dance Festival is another can’t-miss ballet institution.
 Held in August, three weeks of ballet and modern dance performances take place at the Vilar Center for the Arts and the open-air Gerald R. Ford Amphitheater.